johningle/Experiments.CanIHazT4Sql/readme.md

 My goal is to use a SQL file as a runtime T4 template so that I can dynamically generate SQL with parametric replacement values.
 This is the minimum necessary proof-of-concept I've identified so far.

+## But Why?!
+* I shall not store SQL in C# strings!
+* I shall benefit from VS tooling for SQL files, including syntax coloring and parsing!
+* I shall factor my SQL into separate files to support composition of batch statements!
+* I shall benefit from dynamically composing SQL without using dynamic SQL in the database!
+* I shall not risk SQL injection by formatting with user-provided values!

 ## Steps to Success
 I used the following steps to accomplish this goal: